-Although autoregressive models achieve impressive quality, they are inherently limited by slow inference speeds.
-This limitation has prompted a shift toward non-autoregressive (NAR) paradigms \cite{ns2, ns3, unicasts, lee2025dittotts, jia2025ditar}.
-For example, NaturalSpeech 2 \cite{ns2} uses diffusion \cite{NEURIPS2020_4c5bcfec, song2021scorebased} to generate discrete acoustic tokens as continuous features, and NaturalSpeech 3 \cite{ns3} further factorizes speech into subspaces of content, prosody, and acoustic details, employing multiple diffusion models to independently capture various acoustic characteristics.
+Although AR models achieve impressive quality, they are inherently limited by slow inference speeds.
+This limitation has prompted a shift toward NAR paradigms \cite{ns2, ns3, unicasts, lee2025dittotts, jia2025ditar}.
+For example, NaturalSpeech 2 \cite{ns2} uses diffusion \cite{NEURIPS2020_4c5bcfec, song2021scorebased} to generate discrete acoustic tokens as continuous features.
+Its successor, NaturalSpeech 3 \cite{ns3}, further factorizes speech into subspaces of content, prosody, and acoustic details, employing multiple diffusion models to independently capture various acoustic characteristics.
 In parallel, flow matching \cite{cfm, rectified-flow} has gained attention as a promising generative technique, producing strong results in various domains.
-However, most existing speech-related flow matching applications operate in a continuous space \cite{matcha-tts, guan2024reflow, yao2025stablevc, zuo2025rhythm, zuo2025enhancing, ozspeech}, requiring either a pure mel-spectrogram or discrete tokens to be embedded into continuous representations prior to generation.
-This leads to increased computational overhead and latency during inference, which diminishes the efficiency benefits of flow-based approaches.
-An emerging line of research seeks to extend iterative refinement techniques to discrete spaces by modeling generation dynamics using Markov chains.
-Discrete-space generative models have already proven effective in domains such as natural language \cite{pmlr-v235-lou24a, shi2024simplified, sahoo2024simple}, proteins \cite{CampbellYBRJ24, yi2025allatom}, vision \cite{austin2021structured, chang2022maskgit, shi2024simplified, fuest2025maskflow}, code \cite{dfm}, and even graphs \cite{qin2025defog}.
-Although discrete diffusion models have recently been applied to speech synthesis \cite{ye2025emotional, ye2025shushing}, the use of discrete flow matching \cite{dfm} to model speech tokens remains largely unexplored, particularly in zero-shot TTS scenarios.
-In this work, we propose a DFM framework tailored for zero-shot TTS, aiming to harness the efficiency of discrete modeling without compromising quality.
+Yet, most existing speech-related flow matching applications operate in continuous spaces, using either mel-spectrogram representations or continuous representations derived from discrete tokens, and predict flows over these representations rather than directly over discrete representations. \cite{matcha-tts, guan2024reflow, yao2025stablevc, zuo2025enhancing, ozspeech}.